Master of Speech Pathology Studies

 Overview

-Expand your theoretical knowledge and professional attributes while gaining the clinical and research skills necessary for a professional career in speech pathology.
+Use your existing qualifications to become a qualified speech pathologist in only 2 years.
+Expand your knowledge while gaining the clinical and research skills necessary for a professional career in speech pathology.

 Program highlights